 You will most likely be flying into Athens, though if you are located in Europe already, many cities offer seasonal flights to Kalamata.
 From Athens you will you need to rent a car.
 It is possible to take a bus to Kalamata and other cities, but you will miss out on nearly everything the peninsula has to offer by not having your own wheels.

-I returned to the Peloponnese in 2020 and rented a car.
-Car rentals are dirt cheap in Greece and it is so worth it to have your own vehicle.
-From Athens it’s about a 1-hour drive to Corinth, the start of the peninsula.
+Car rentals are still pretty cheap in Greece, even in the post Covid inflation era, and it is so worth it to have your own vehicle.
+From Athens itโs about a 1-hour drive to Corinth, the start of the peninsula.ย

 You can book your rental car from the Athens airport here.

 The other option is to take an organized tour.
 There are a ton of organized tour options around the Peloponnese.
-Most of these are multi day tours from Athens.
-Some options on GetYourGuide are:
+Most of these are multi day tours from Athens and they focus on this archaeological sites.
+Some class Peloponnese options are are:

 There are also a few options to see some Peloponnese highlights as a day trip from Athens if you are not planning a road trip.
 You can check out these options a this link.